OlawaleJoseph/html-capstone/README.md

-# NEWSWEEK HOME PAGE CLONE
+# HTML & CSS Capstone Project

 > This a is an Online Car Store.